 WyPREP is conducting an ongoing capacity assessment, and is not enrolling new delivery sites at this time.
 Organizations interested in delivering evidence-based programs to youth can contact Megan Selheim, email@example.com, to discuss options.

-WyPREP is a collaboration between the Communicable Disease Unit and the Maternal and Child Health Unit.
-This program is 100% federally funded to provide evidence-based, medically accurate teen pregnancy and STD/HIV prevention programming in schools and community-based settings.
+The Wyoming Personal Responsibility and Education Program (WyPREP) is 100% federally funded to provide evidence-based, medically accurate teen pregnancy and STI/HIV prevention programming in schools and community-based settings.
 There are currently two curricula offered: Making Proud Choices (MPC) and Reducing the Risk (RTR).
 Making Proud Choices is an 8-module curriculum, and Reducing the Risk is comprised of 16 modules.
-Both curricula include information on refusal and negotiation skills and how to support a trauma informed approach.
-Curricula facilitators are also able (and encouraged) to include additional information on various topics including, but not limited to: health relationships, adolescent development, financial literacy, parent-child communication, educational and career success, and healthy life skills.
-See below for more information on the curricula.
+Both curricula include information on refusal and negotiation skills and how to support a trauma-informed approach.
+Curricula facilitators are also able (and encouraged) to include additional information on various topics including, but not limited to: healthy relationships, adolescent development, financial literacy, parent-child communication, educational and career success, and healthy life skills.

 - School-based settings: middle school and high school classrooms

-- Community-based settings: youth in out-of-home care facilities, foster care independent living program
+- Community-based settings: youth in out-of-home care facilities, foster care independent living programs